ACL Computer Use Policy (including e-safety and acceptable use with ACL equipment and centres)

 Learner Accounts

-When learners begin studying with ACL, they will be given details of their Office 365 account.
-This will include access to: Office 365 online including Word, Excel, Powerpoint, OneDrive, Teams, Forms.
-We will not initially include apps such as Yammer whilst we monitor communication channels.
+When learners begin studying with ACL, they will be given details of their M365 account.
+This will include access to: M365 online including Word, Excel, Powerpoint, OneDrive, Teams etc. We will not initially include apps such as Yammer whilst we monitor communication channels.

-Learners will lose access to their 365 account two months after their course finishes if they are no longer studying with ACL.
+Learners will lose access to their 365 account three months after their course finishes if they are no longer studying with ACL.

 Guidance on using 365 will be on the website in the ACL Help Hub